Darrekt/within-react-native/doc/setup_guide.md

 ## Setting up a React Native Environment

+We would suggest following the instructions on the [react native environment setup](https://reactnative.dev/docs/environment-setup) page which provides two different options to set up the environment.
+Follow the React Native CLI Quickstart option as this will allow you to work on your project locally and see your changes on a virtual phone on your computer.

 ## Setting up Firebase

+In order to get the app running, the database needs to be set up.
+If not, you would face an error realted to Firebase which is explained in the Possible Problems and Solutions section.

 ### Create an account

+Create an account from the [Firebase homepage](https://firebase.google.com).

 ### Set up an app

+After you have successfully created your Firebase account you would have the set up the app in Firebase.
+Go to console at Firebase and create a new project.
+After you have created a project, you will need to add an app to your project which can be done on the main page of your project.

+Assuming that the app would run on an virtual Android phone, first step is to register the app which will be done by using Android package name.
+This can be found in `within-react-native/android/app/build.gradle`.
+It is under `defaultConfig` used along `applicationID`.
+The package name is `com.mindmymind.within`.

 ### Connect your development instance to it

+After registering the app, the config file needs to be downloaded.
+Firebase generates the `google-services.json` file which should be added to the project files under `within-react-native/android/app`.
+Now your development instance is connected to your Firebase.

 ### Using the Firebase Emulator Suite